 Today, ARM Holdings remains a leader in electronic technologies, including supplying the semiconductors that power iPhones and iPads.

 The PIC line also has an impressive history.
-Long before most people were thinking about the CPU, Microchip Technology was working on the PIC1650 in 1975.
+Before most people thought about the CPU, Microchip Technology was working on the PIC1650 in 1975.